arash-arora/Portfolio/README.md

 <h4>Hey!
 I know you'll think this is just a single page, what type of nerd I'm. <br />
-<h4>No wait!
+No wait!
 Let me give you a task, find the nav bar.
 It exists on the page itslelf!
-All the required pages exist but you need to find out. <br />
+All the required pages exist but you need to find out. <br /><h4>

-Hint : it's not on the top try scrolling over the contents maybe :) (that's the answer lol)</h4>
+<p>Hint : it's not on the top try scrolling over the contents maybe :) (that's the answer lol)</p>